Baltimore Driving on a Suspended License Lawyer

 Although a conviction for a DUI or DWI is often the reason a license and driving privilege is suspended, this can also occur after multiple tickets that result in a point accumulation.
 However, what many don’t realize is that the potential penalties you face for a charge of driving on a suspended license/privilege can often be harsher than the underlying cause of the suspension, even if it was a DUI or DWI that took your license away.

-As driving on a suspended license/privilege is a serious offense that carries potential incarceration and jail time, you must move quickly in order to respond properly to these charges.
+As driving on a suspended license/privilege is a serious offense that carries potential incarceration and jail time, you must move quickly with help from a trustworthy criminal lawyer in order to respond properly to these charges.

 There are often valid defense to driving on a suspended license/privilege and an experienced Baltimore driving on a suspended license attorney that is familiar with what prosecutors must establish to support a charge is critical and essential.
 Contact our traffic attorneys in Baltimore right away to schedule a free consultation.

 Regardless of whether you lost your license and were suspended for drunk driving or for other traffic offenses, driving on a suspended license/privilege is a misdemeanor crime.
 On a first offense, the punishment is up to one year in jail.
 A second charge carries up to two years, and a third conviction could result in up to three years in jail.
 This is because prosecutors can seek enhanced penalties for subsequent offenders.

 Further, if your driver’s license suspension was a condition of a probation term for another criminal offense, driving while it is suspended constitutes a probation violation.